givingdonation/givingdonation/README.md

 ## whoami

 - 💻 I program and I've been doing it for the past 6 years.
+I'll do whatever it takes to spread my passion for CS and free software.

 - 🔢 Currently my favorite language is Haskell, though I've programmed the longest with Python.
+NixOS is my distro.

 - 🛠️ I'm working on my personal website and organization: **[fano.club](https://fano.club)**